simonemberton/Introduction_to_Creative_Coding/Week_08/README.md

 <img src="./images/autocomplete.png" alt="autocomplete" width="100%"/>
 </p>

-Download (right click > save as) [task-3-fix-errors.zip]("/assets/task-3-fix-errors.zip") and load the folder into Visual Studio Code.
+Download task-3-fix-errors.zip from blackboard > Learning Materials > Week 08 and load the folder into Visual Studio Code.
 Look at the following code in sketch.js

 ```javascript